olimu/Autonomous-Cockroach-Detecting-Python-Algorithm/README.md

 **AutonomousCockroachDetectingAlgorithmPoster.pdf:** poster from my presentation at the Pittsburgh Regional Science and Engineering Fair where I won 1st place in the Computer Science Intermediate division and the Intermediate Division Carnegie Science Award.

-As the poster indicates, combining different methods and baselines improved performance, which was my first foray into sensor fusion.
+As the poster indicates, combining different methods and baselines improved performance.
+The success of this computer vision approach led me to apply more complex neural networks to tackle this image analysis problem the next year (Cockroach-Detecting-Neural-Network Repository).